emile22/GREEN-bof/GreenCharterProposal.md

 The GREEN WG is chartered to concentrate on the following short-term deliverables:

+   - Start by producing guidance for vendors on how to expose information from legacy devices about the parts which have been upgraded with more energy efficient components.
    - Defining terms and definitions related to energy metrics.
 Where possible, terms and definitions in existing RFCs will be reused.
    - Developing YANG models to enable controling, monitoring and reporting of energy usage through metrics and attributes at component, device, and network levels.
    - Providing YANG models to control and optimize energy usage in network devices, and across the network, including energy saving capabilities.